Safety and Quality

 *Third-party Logistics (3PL) :

-A form of logistics operation where a third party undertakes all or a portion of the logistics function on a contract basis.
+A form of logistics operation where other companies undertakes all or a portion of logistical tasks.

-Promoted by the Japan Chemical Industry Association, an emergency contact card on which are written the actions to be taken those involved, including the truck driver, fire and police, in preparation for the unlikely event of an accident when transporting chemical substances or high-pressure gas.
+An emergency contact card on which are written the actions to be taken by those involved, including the truck driver, fire and police, in preparation for the unlikely event of an accident when transporting chemical substances or high-pressure gas.
+Promoted by the Japan Chemical Industry Association.